Amazon Vendor Chargebacks & Shortages Can Cost Your Business Thousands, Here's What To Do About It

 Vendors that don’t stick to the Amazon process, don’t prep their deliveries and packages properly, or make logistical errors, can expect to be charged by Amazon to rectify those mistakes.
 These errors will cost Amazon time and money after all.

 In other words, chargebacks are fees imposed onto Amazon Vendors who do not follow the site’s guidelines.
 This can range from late deliveries, not sufficiently packaging the item, a carton not sitting 2cm within a pallet’s boundary, to simply incorrectly applying a carton label.
 The charges can be quite hefty too, eating away at your profit margin.
-In some cases brands can lose millions of pounds in profits.
+In some cases brands can lose thousands of pounds in profits.

 Reasons for Vendor Chargebacks and Shortages Fees